Are you interested in developing an online or hybrid course? Online course development at GRCC is a matter of following

 - Once the course is complete, the developer must complete a self-assessment of the course using the Online Course Readiness Rubric and submit it to the Instructional Technologist/Designer at email@example.com.
 At that point he or she will receive instructions via email on how to make the course available to reviewers.

 - The course is then reviewed by a committee that includes two faculty members and one instructional designer.
 If revisions are requested, the developer will be notified.
-If not, the course will be sent to the Dean of Instructional Support for final approval.
+If not, the course will be sent to the Executive Director of Distance Learning & Instructional Technologies for final approval.

-- Once approved by the Dean, the developer, department head, and associate dean, they are are notified of the approval and informed that the course may be added to the schedule.
+- Once approved, the executive director will notify the developer, department head, and associate dean of the approval, informing them that the course may be added to the schedule.